Take Care of Yourself When You Take Care of Others

 • Set realistic goals.
 Break large tasks into smaller steps.
 Say no to requests that are draining, such as hosting holiday meals.

 • Connect with resources.
 Find out about caregiving support in your community.
-Services such as transportation, meal delivery or housekeeping can help.
+Transportation, meal delivery or housekeeping services can help.

 • Seek social support.
 Find someone you trust and can talk with about your feelings and frustrations.
 Set aside time each week for connecting.